 Outside of the clinic, Ignacio enjoys hiking, traveling, and spending time with his cats.

-Meet Angel Yi An Chang, Registered Acupuncturist & Practitioner of Traditional Chinese Medicine
+Meet Angel Yi An Chang, Registered Acupuncturist

 Angel is a Registered Acupuncturist and Practitioner of Traditional Chinese Medicine (TCM) who holds a Doctor of TCM diploma from Tzu Chi International College of TCM.
 She completed a four-month internship in a Taiwan hospital, where she gained valuable experience in pain management, internal conditions, and women’s health, under the guidance of esteemed mentors.